process-engine/iam/README.md

 ## Usage of the IAM

-A it's core, the IAM implementation is simple: By using the IAM service you will either:
+A it's core, the IAM implementation is simple; by using the IAM service's `ensureHasClaim()` method you will either:

 1. Get an Forbidden Error